-Power for the measuring instrument is normally supplied from three AA battery cells, either standard or rechargeable.
+The power supply for the measuring instrument normally derived from six AA rechargeable batteries.
 The POWER SUPPLY menu provides an estimation of the battery's remaining operating time in the form of a current voltage display.
 At 3.5 volts the battery symbol in the status line starts to flash and at 3.1 volts the device switches off automatically.
 The current charge status cannot be displayed more exactly than this because of the different types of battery cell available.